Athalie

 Athalie ([a.ta.li], sometimes translated Athalia) is a 1691 play, the final tragedy of Jean Racine, and has been described as the masterpiece of "one of the greatest literary artists known" and the "ripest work" of Racine's genius.
 Charles Augustin Sainte-Beuve deemed it comparable to Oedipus Rex in beauty, with "the true God added."
 August Wilhelm Schlegel thought Athalie to be "animated by divine breath"; other critics have regarded the poetics of drama in the play to be superior to those of Aristotle.

 History

 After the success of Esther, Racine published Athalie in 1691, another play drawn from the Bible, which he expected would have the same success.

 Plot

 Athalie, widow of the king of Judah, rules the country and believes she has eliminated all the rest of the royal family.
-She has abandoned the Jewish religion for the worship of Baal.
+She has abandoned the Israelite religion for the worship of Baal.
 However, the late king's grandson Joash was rescued by the wife of the high priest.